Abhaypru/SpiralMap/paper/paper.md

 A summary of the models currently included is provided in Table (), where we have tried to include models from across the electromagnetic spectrum, and based on various tracers (gas/stars etc.).
 Other models can easily be included on request.
 In the near future, we anticipate the availability of 3D spiral arm traces for the Galaxy in literature which can also be included in `SpiralMap`.

-A few example plots that can be generated using the package are included below, for a full demonstration please take a look at the accompanying [`Jupyter` notebook](https://github.com/Abhaypru/SpiralMap/blob/main/demo_spiralmap.ipynb) hosted on `GitHub`.

 | Model  | Description   |
 |----------|------------------------------------|
 | `Taylor_Cordes_1992`  | Model based on HII [@Taylor:1993].  |